research

 Dissertation

-My dissertation concerns the nature and significance of privacy.
+• My dissertation concerns the nature and significance of privacy.
 I argue that the preeminent theories of privacy, control-based theories, are insufficient to capture the nature of the private sphere.
 Secondarily, I explore the role of privacy in social life and interpersonal relationships.
+I am most interested in theorizing about so-called ‘marginal’ privacy violations in a variety of contexts.
+Broadly speaking, I defend the view that such violations should be captured by the right to privacy.

 Other Projects